-What’s a Sysadmin to Do?
+What should Software Vendors do?
 Luckily there Are Some Alternatives

 - Oracle had already positioned its Oracle Linux free offering as “a better alternative to CentOS,” and Red Hat’s announcement may convince a lot of CentOS users to jump to Oracle Linux.
 This could be a great boon for Oracle Linux visibility which currently has about 2% of the website market share of CentOS.

 - Two days following the Red Hat announcement, CloudLinux announced they will be releasing a free, open source, community-supported version of its CloudLinux OS in the first quarter of 2021.
 Again, a potential boon for CloudLinux visibility which currently has less than a 1% website market share of CentOS.